-Now that the exterior of the house has been finalized we can begin laying out rooms on the interior.
+Now that the exterior of the house has been finalized we can begin laying out rooms.
 Rooms are defined by the walls that enclose them.
 They are then assigned a Room Type that assigns common room attributes.
-For more information about rooms, see "Room Types" on page 113 of the Reference Manual.
+For more information about rooms, see "Room Types" on page 111 of the Reference Manual.